selfAnnihilator/myTea/README.md

 This application can be deployed to several platforms.
 Here are some free and open-source options:

-### 1. Render (Free Tier)
+### 1. Vercel (Recommended - Free Tier)

 1. Fork this repository to your GitHub account
-2. Create an account at [Render](https://render.com/)
+2. Create an account at [Vercel](https://vercel.com/)
-3. Create a new web service and connect it to your repository
+3. Create a new project and connect it to your repository
-4. Use the following configuration:
+4. Use the default configuration (Vercel will automatically detect the Vite project)
-   - Build command: `npm install && npm run build`
-   - Start command: `node server.ts`
-   - Environment variables:
-     - `NODE_ENV`: production
+5. Deploy!

+The frontend will be served statically with no downtime, and the API will be handled through Vercel's serverless functions.

 ### 2. Docker Deployment